-Encyclopedia of Chicago
+Ukrainian’s in Chicago Encyclopedia of Chicago (redacted)

-A second wave of immigration began after the Austrian empire’s collapse.
-Like the earlier wave, it originated in eastern Galicia and Subcarpathia….
+A second wave of immigration began after the Austrian empire’s collapse in 1867.
 By 1930, there were approximately 25,000 to 30,000 Ukrainians in Chicago.

 A fourth wave of immigration began in the late eighties and originated in the former Soviet republic of Ukraine.
 Some of these immigrants have integrated into the existing Ukrainian community and have joined churches and civic organizations.
-Most have not.
-Not only do they have little time for participating in diaspora organizations, they find that local political and civic leaders are ill-equipped to help them fend for themselves in a new system.
-Like their predecessors, however, some enterprising recent immigrants have established new businesses and have helped the local community to forge closer ties to newly independent Ukraine.